AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019_manual_2_comments.md

 #### Lois Lee, Lawrence Li, Srilekha Vangavolu, Sonu Kapoor
 #### February 20, 2019

 **[Update the date!And similar to the last report I will be making comments in brackets.
 If they are simple grammar corrections feel free to delete the bracketed comment as soon as it is corrected.
-Otherwise, keep them and the next time aroudn they will be deleted.]**
+Otherwise, keep them and the next time around they will be deleted.]**

 ## Abstract
 The Sensor Development subteam’s goal was to develop low-cost sensors with readily available materials to monitor and report water quality in the water treatment processes in AguaClara plants.
 In Spring 2019, the subteam developed a calibration curve for the fluidized bed solids detector and prototyped a sludge blanket detector.
 Additionally, the subteam worked on the design of a low-cost turbidimeter utilizing both the reflectance and absorbance of light.